Koigi wa Wamwere

-Koigi wa Wamwere (born 18 December 1949 in Rugongo, Nakuru District) is a Kenyan politician, human rights activist, journalist and writer.
+Koigi wa Wamwere (born 24 December 1950) is a Kenyan politician and human rights activist who served as a Member of the National Assembly for Subukia Constituency from 1979 to 1982 and from 2002 to 2007.
 Koigi became famous for opposing both the Jomo Kenyatta and Daniel arap Moi regimes, both of whom sent him to detention.

 Early life

-Koigi's father, Wamwere, hailed from Kiambu District.
+Koigi's father Wamwere, hailed from Kiambu District.
 However, in 1915, the British colonial government declared that all land in Kenya belong to the settlers.
 As a result, several Kikuyu people had their land taken away.
 Koigi's father (then aged 4) and his family were among the evicted and had to move to Rift Valley Province, an area traditionally inhabited by Maasai people.
 Koigi's mother Wangu, escaped a forced marriage and ended up in Rift Valley, only to be forcefully married with his father.
 They had nine children, Koigi being the oldest.
 Koigi's father worked for the colonial forest department.

 Koigi was born in 1949 in Rugongo location, Bahati division, Nakuru District, Rift Valley Province.
 He went to Rugongo Primary School Koigi Wamwere went to Mother of Apostles seminary and later Nyeri High School.
-Wamwere excelled in school and received a scholarship to Cornell University in the United States in the early 70s, first becoming interested in politics during his studies there.
+Wamwere excelled in school and received a scholarship to Cornell University in the United States in the early 1970s, first becoming interested in politics during his studies there.